 - Cornish Game Hens (Taittinger Brut Vintage 2012: Moet et Chandon “Imperiale” N.V.)

-Cornish game hens set the stage for several different champagnes.
+Cornish game hens set the stage for several different champagnes for a New Year’s Eve menu.
 As you go up the quality (and price) scale, from non-vintage to vintage champagnes, the prices of course rise accordingly.
-A vintage Taittinger would be a delicious and festive accompaniment, in a lighter champagne.
-The non-vintage Moet et Chandon Imperiale is a sweeter, more weighty champagne which would set off well the Cornish game hens, particularly if they were served with Cumberland sauce (a red currant sauce).
+A vintage Taittinger would be a delicious and festive accompaniment, in lighter champagne.
+The non-vintage Moet et Chandon Imperiale is a sweeter, more weighty champagne that would set off the Cornish game hens well, particularly if they were served with Cumberland sauce (a red currant sauce).
 A Moet distributor told me that their Imperiale is such a favorite now in the United States that it has become their best-selling champagne in this price range.

 Mixed Berry Pavlova or Sacher Torte.
 You will enjoy a light, dry wine from the Sauternes region.
 There is a tradition now in that celebrated area of Bordeaux to serve a “letter series” of dry white wines, not processed as the sweeter Sauternes.
 Try the “G de Chateau Guiraud”.

 I also promised you an informal menu.
-This is as tasty as the formal menus, but it can be largely prepared in advance, and is less costly.
+This is as tasty as the formal menus, but it can be essentially prepared in advance and is less costly.
 (You still get the flowers.)